Balurghat High School: National Cadet Corps

 The school has a NCC unit.
 Every year during republic day, the school participate in the annual parade in Balurghat Stadium along with WBP, Balurghat College and other school's in the town.
 Also the marching day happens every year on the day of independence.
 Thousands of crowd gather around to watch the state of the art march on very day.

 Extra curricular activities

 Every year, the school host an annual sport event.
 The teachers also encourage the students to participate in various sports activities like cricket, football, badminton, athletics, and others.
 Every year, on the day of Teacher's Day, a special football match is hosted between the teachers and the students.
-Another very special football match is hosted every year between the two schools of the town which is Balurghat High School and her rival counterpart i,e Balurghat Lalit Mohan Adarsha Uchchya Vidyalaya.
+Another very special football match is hosted every year between the two schools of the town which is Balurghat High School and her rival counterpart i.e. Balurghat Lalit Mohan Adarsha Uchchya Vidyalaya.
 Also the students take deep interest in Dancing, Singing, Painting and other various activities for maintaining a healthy mind along with heavy studies.

-Achievements

-The school has created many many great results in Madhyamik Examination and Higher Secondary Examination.
-The students have also clear the India's most toughest exams like JEE Main, WBJEE and NEET-UG to get into reputed colleges like IIT, NIT, AIIMS for the professional undergraduate courses.